rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 ### *Dense-Block* as basic building block

 In this project, depth estimation seems to be highly complex than the mask generation.
 But both are ***dense outputs***.
 For generating *dense out*, the ***global receptive field of the network should be high***, and the encoder output or the input to decoder should contain *multiple receptive fieds*.After going through [Dense Depth](https://arxiv.org/abs/1812.11941) paper, I understood dense blocks are very-good to carry multiple receptive fields in forward.
 Reidual blocks in resnet also carrying multipl receptive fields.
 But as the name suggest, dense-net blocks gives dense receptive fields.
-So I decided to use ***custom dense-blocks with depthwise convolution***(something similar we made in Quiz-9) as the basic building block of my network.
+So I decided to use ***custom dense-blocks with depthwise convolution***(something similar we made in Quiz-9)  ***followed by Relu and batchnormalisation*** as the basic building block of my network.

 #### My Custom Dense Block